MichlF/rpi_moisture_meter/README.md

-# Moisture meter
+# Raspberry Pi (Pico) Moisture meter

-C++ code to run a microcontroller (Raspberry Pi Pico) connected to a capacitive moisture sensor and an LED screen to present live moisture readings in flower soil.
+Script to run a microcontroller (Raspberry Pi Pico) connected to a capacitive moisture sensor and an LED screen to present live moisture readings, for example, of flower soil.